ActiveDirectoryKC/RedditADWiki/AD-Resources/README.md

    * [https://www.hub.trimarcsecurity.com/video](https://www.hub.trimarcsecurity.com/video)

 # CHANGE LOG
+* Updated 2025-02 with link updates.
 * Updated 2025-01 with new links, more training options, and more tools.
 Also created off-reddit wiki page for tracking the details.
-* Updated 2024-09 Updated STIG links, added more tools, and clarified some language.